Install Camunda for Microsoft Teams

 Step 1: Create applications in Camunda Identity

-Before writing the configuration file, register two OAuth 2.0 applications in your Camunda Self-Managed Identity service.
+Before writing the configuration file, register two OAuth 2.0 applications in your identity provider.

 - Access the Identity management in your Camunda Self-Managed distribution.